Things to know about Carbon Monoxide

 • check for blockages and cracking in chimney flues and vents regularly.

-• If you think you have been exposed to carbon monoxide first get out of the building car into fresh air then call 911 or go to the emergency department.
+• If suspect exposure to carbon monoxide, exit the building or car immediately and breathe in fresh air.
+Then, call 911 or proceed to the emergency department.

-It is important for homeowners to have working carbon monoxide detectors when are using gas appliances.
-Detectors should be tested every month and replaced every 6 years.
-All gas appliances should be vented properly and chimneys kept clean and free of debris.
+It is crucial for homeowners to have working carbon monoxide detectors when using gas appliances.
+Additionally, detectors should be tested every month and replaced every 6 years.
+Moreover, all gas appliances should be vented properly, and chimneys should be kept clean and free of debris.

 If you have any questions or concerns GEN3 Electric and HVAC help.
 These are preventable tragedies.